 Common Zoonotic Worms

-As much as we don’t want it to be true, our furry friends can give us worms.
-However, you don’t necessarily have worry about every single type of worm out there—only those that are classified as zoonotic, which can be passed from animals to humans and vice-versa.
-Read on to learn about the 3 most common zoonotic worms that cause infections in both pets and their owners, and how you can prevent yourself and your family from contracting them.
+Many are not aware of this but we can contract worms from our furry friends.
+It is not necessary to worry about every single type of worm, only those that are classified as zoonotic.
+These types of worms can be passed from animals to humans and vice-versa.
+We have laid out the 3 most common zoonotic worms that cause infections in both pets and humans, and how you can prevent yourself and your family from contracting them.
 Keep reading to learn more.

-Roundworms can infect different species of animals, such as dogs, cats, rats, and raccoons.
+These infectious worms can affect many different species of animals, such as dogs, cats, rats, and raccoons.
 Roundworms are normally found in the soil due to being shed in the feces of infected animals.
-Unfortunately, they can easily stick to the paws of passing pets or shoes of an unsuspecting person and get carried to new locations.
+Unfortunately, they can easily stick to the paws of passing pets or the shoes of an unsuspecting person and get carried to new locations.

-If your dog or cat steps on contaminated soil, then grooms themselves, they can ingest roundworm eggs and become infected.
-When that happens, they can spread roundworms all over your home, especially in the areas where they usually do their “business”.
-Additionally, infected mother pets can pass the worms to their young in utero.
+If your dog or cat steps on contaminated soil, then groom themselves, they can ingest roundworm eggs and become infected.
+When that happens, they can spread roundworms all over your home.
+Another downfall to these disgusting worms is that infected mother pets can pass them to their young in utero.

 To prevent yourself and your family from getting roundworms, the first thing you need to do is make sure that your pet is and stays worm-free.
 If you have a puppy or a kitten, get them dewormed the moment they turn 2 weeks.
 For adult pets, talk to your veterinarian about putting them on a monthly worm preventative.